yesh967/practisegit/readme.txt

-hi this is krat verma trying to elarn git PR
+hi this is krat verma trying to elarn git PR. another line added.